B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Tutorials/IdentifySpuriousGenesTutorial.rst

 Example Output Structure
 ------------------------

-To see the expected output structure, refer to the "Outputs" section in the :docs:`IdentifySpuriousGenes documentation <SchemaRefinery/Modules/IdentifySpuriousGenes>`.
+To see the expected output structure, refer to the "Outputs" section in the :doc:`IdentifySpuriousGenes documentation <SchemaRefinery/Modules/IdentifySpuriousGenes>`.

 Conclusion
 ----------

 Based on output results the user can decide what loci to remove and keep based on the recomendations of the `IdentifySpuriousGenes` module for the Schema.

-For more information on the `IdentifySpuriousGenes` module, refer to the :docs:`IdentifySpuriousGenes documentation <SchemaRefinery/Modules/IdentifySpuriousGenes>`.
+For more information on the `IdentifySpuriousGenes` module, refer to the :doc:`IdentifySpuriousGenes documentation <SchemaRefinery/Modules/IdentifySpuriousGenes>`.